The equivalent constant-elasticity-of-variance (CEV) volatility of the stochastic-alpha-beta-rho (SABR) model

 To preserve the CEV model limit in the volatility approximation, we naturally consider the equivalent CEV volatility.
 As we recognize that $q_\bs/q$ and $O(\alpha^2)$ are purely involved in the conversion between the CEV and BS models, we do not expect these two terms to appear in the expression of CEV volatility.
 Dividing Eq.~\eqref{eq:breakdown} by Eq.~\eqref{eq:step1} on each side of the equation, we can factor out these terms and obtain the expected CEV volatility up to $O(T)$ in the form of

 This form yields the desired limit, $\sigma_\cev \rightarrow \alpha$ as $\vov\downarrow 0$, owing to the absence of the $O(\alpha^2)$ term and the limit $H\rightarrow 1$ as $z\rightarrow 0$.
-Since the multiplication of Eqs.~(\ref{eq:step1}) and (\ref{eq:step2}) up to $O(T)$ yields Eq. (\ref{eq:breakdown}) conversely, the BS volatility approximation is understood as a two-step conversion: (i) from the SABR model to CEV volatility and (ii) then to BS volatility.
-Therefore, the CEV volatility approximation in the form above is expected to be more accurate because the second approximation step is unnecessary.
-In particular, the advantage of the CEV volatility approach over the BS volatility approach becomes clear when $\alpha\sqrt{T}>1$ (i.e., the quality of the second approximation is poor).
+Since the multiplication of Eqs.~(\ref{eq:step1}) and (\ref{eq:step2}) up to $O(T)$ conversely yields Eq. (\ref{eq:breakdown}), the BS volatility approximation is understood as a two-step conversion: (i) from the SABR model to CEV volatility and (ii) then to BS volatility.
+Therefore, the CEV volatility approximation in the form above is expected to be more accurate because the second approximation step is omitted.
+In particular, the advantage of the CEV volatility approach over the BS volatility approach becomes clear for $\alpha\sqrt{T}>1$ (when the quality of the second approximation is poor).

-Indeed, we can already observe the expected form in the two special cases of $\beta=0$ and 1.
+Indeed, we can already appreciate the postulated form for the two special cases of $\beta=0$ and 1.
 The equivalent normal volatility for the normal SABR model ($\beta=0$), Eq.~(\ref{eq:norm}), follows the form.
 When $\beta=1$, the equivalent BS volatilities, Eqs.~\eqref{eq:hagan-bs}, \eqref{eq:hklw}, and \eqref{eq:paulot-bs}, all turn into the expected form since $q=q_\bs$ and $\betac=0$.
-In the next two sections, we generalize to $0<\beta<1$ by providing an explicit derivation.
+In the next two subsections, we generalize to $0<\beta<1$ by providing explicit derivations.